jadaandersen/jadaandersen/README.md

 - 👋 Hi, I’m @jadaandersen
 - 👀 I’m Co-founder of Xylo Systems
-- 🌿 We use data science and machine learning to measure and manage biodiveristy impact
+- 🌿 We use data science and machine learning to measure and manage biodiversity impact

 <!---
 jadaandersen/jadaandersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.